Advertisement

 Federal oversight history

 MCSO has faced federal civil rights investigations spanning more than a decade.
-Encryption removes the last layer of independent public monitoring from a department with a documented accountability record.
+Open dispatch is one of the few remaining layers of independent public monitoring for a department with a documented accountability record—and a key reason to oppose any move toward full encryption.

 Public Crime Mapping